Akshaykumarcp/ML-Model-Naive-Bayes/README.md

 15. Can NB do multi-class classification ?
 16. Can NB handle large dimentional data ?
 17. Best & worst case of NB
-18. Acknowledgements
+18. Advantages
-19. License
+19. Disadvantages
+20. Acknowledgements
-20. Connect with me
+21. Connect with me

 ---